Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs

 In this section, we study $OLD_{oind}$-sets in $P_4$-tidy graphs.
 A graph $G = (V,E)$ is termed \emph{$P_4$-tidy} if, for every vertex set $A$ inducing a $P_4$ in $G$, there is at most one vertex $v \in V \setminus A$ such that $G[A \cup \{v\}]$ contains at least two induced $P_4$'s.
-This class includes spider and quasi-spider graphs, that we now define.
+This class includes spider and quasi-spider graphs, which we now define.

-A \emph{spider} is a graph whose vertex set has a partition $(C, X, H)$, where $C = \{c_1,\ldots, c_k\}$ and $X = \{x_1,\ldots, x_k\}$ for $k \geq 2$ are respectively, a clique and an independent set; $x_i$ is adjacent to $c_j$ if and only if $i = j$ (a thin spider), or $x_i$ is adjacent to $c_j$ if and only if $i \neq j$ (a thick spider); and every vertex of $H$ is adjacent to each vertex of $C$ and is not adjacent to any vertex of $X$.
-The size $k$, of $C$ (and $X$) is called the \emph{weight} of the spider and the set $H$ in the partition is called its \emph{head}.
+A \emph{spider} is a graph whose vertex set has a partition $(C, X, H)$, where $C = \{c_1,\ldots, c_k\}$ and $X = \{x_1,\ldots, x_k\}$ for a given integer $k \geq 2$ are respectively, a clique and an independent set; $x_i$ is adjacent to $c_j$ iff $i = j$ (a thin spider), or $x_i$ is adjacent to $c_j$ if and only if $i \neq j$ (a thick spider); and every vertex of $H$ is adjacent to each vertex of $C$ and is not adjacent to any vertex of $X$.
+The size $k$ of both $C$ and $X$ is called the \emph{weight} of the spider and the set $H$ in the partition is called its \emph{head}.
 Notice that if $k=2$, then the thick and thin spider graphs are isomorphic.
-A {\it quasi-spider} is a graph obtained from a spider that has vertex partition $(C, X, H)$ by replacing at most one vertex of $C \cup X$ by a $K_2$ or a $\overline{K_2}$ (where each vertex of the $K_2$ or $\overline{K_2}$ has the same adjacencies as the vertex they replaced).
+A \textit{quasi-spider} is a graph obtained from a spider that has vertex partition $(C, X, H)$ by replacing at most one vertex of $C \cup X$ by a $K_2$ or a $\overline{K_2}$ (where each vertex of the $K_2$ or the $\overline{K_2}$ has the same adjacency structure as the vertex it replaced).

 The following is a structural theorem for $P_4$-tidy graphs in terms of spider and quasi-spider graphs.
 Spiders and quasi-spiders are co-connected graphs.